Quantile spectral processes: Asymptotic analysis and inference: Simulation study

-For each model, $10,000$ independent copies of length $n \in \{2^8, 2^9, 2^{10}, 2^{11}\}$ were generated.
+For each model, 10\,000 independent copies of length $n \in\{2^8, 2^9, 2^{10}, 2^{11}\}$ were generated.
 For each of them, the smoothed CR-periodograms

-were computed for $\omega_{jn} := 2\pi j/n$, $j=1,\ldots,n/2-1$) and $\tau_1, \tau_2 \in \{0.1, 0.5, 0.9\}$, where we used the kernel of order $4$
+were computed for $\omega_{jn}:= 2\uppi j/n$, $j=1,\ldots,n/2-1$ and $\tau_1, \tau_2 \in\{0.1, 0.5, 0.9\}$, where we used the kernel of order $4$

-minimizing the asymptotic IMSE (see~\cite{GasserEtAl1985}).
-The bandwidth was chosen as $b_n = 0.4 n^{-1/4}$ which is of lower order than the IMSE-optimal bandwidth~$ n^{-1/9} $ to reduce bias and the factor ~$(W_n^j)^{-1}$ ensures that the weights in \eqref{normalized} sum up to one for every~$n$.
+minimizing the asymptotic IMSE (see Gasser, M{\"u}ller and Mammitzsch \cite{GasserEtAl1985}).
+The bandwidth was chosen as $b_n = 0.4 n^{-1/4}$ which is of lower order than the IMSE-optimal bandwidth~$ n^{-1/9} $ to reduce bias and the factor $(W_n^j)^{-1}$ ensures that the weights in (\ref{normalized}) sum up to one for every~$n$.

-Based on Theorem~\ref{thm:AsympDensityEstimator}, we then computed pointwise asymptotic $(1-\alpha)$-level confidence bands for the real and imaginary parts of the spectrum, namely,
+Based on Theorem~\ref{thmAsympDensityEstimator}, we then computed pointwise asymptotic $(1-\alpha)$-level confidence bands for the real and imaginary parts of the spectrum, namely,

 for the real part, and

 for the imaginary part of the copula spectrum.
 As usual, $\Phi$ stands for the standard normal distribution function, and

 and